Normal (geometry)

-In geometry, a normal is an object such as a line, ray, or vector that is perpendicular to a given object.
-For example, the normal line to a plane curve at a given point is the (infinite) line perpendicular to the tangent line to the curve at the point.
+In geometry, a normal is an object (e.g. a line, ray, or vector) that is perpendicular to a given object.
+For example, the normal line to a plane curve at a given point is the infinite straight line perpendicular to the tangent line to the curve at the point.

-A normal vector may have length one (a unit vector) or its length may represent the curvature of the object (a curvature vector); its algebraic sign may indicate sides (interior or exterior).
+A normal vector is a vector perpendicular to a given object at a particular point.